DMGithinji/ai-summarizer-extension/ReadMe.md

 2. **YouTube Summarization**:
    - Go to any YouTube video
-   - There is a transcript tab added to the right of all videos
+   - There is a transcript tab added to the right of all videos (Above suggested videos)
    - On clicking summarize, you'll be redirected to your selected AI service and get the summary based on your selected prompt
    - On expanding transcript tab, video transcript will be retrieved.
 You can use it to:
      - Skip to current video playback position in transcript